Demokratis-ch/demokratis-ml/README.md

 ## What data we use
 We obtain information about federal and cantonal consultations through APIs and website scraping.
 For each consultation (Vernehmlassung) we typically collect a number of documents of various types:

-* The proposed law change (draft, Vorlage, Entwurf, ...)
+* The proposed law change (draft, "Vorlage", "Entwurf", ...)
-* A report explaining the proposed change (Erläuterungsbericht)
+* A report explaining the proposed change ("Erläuternder Bericht")
 * Accompanying letters, questionnaires, synoptic tables etc...

 The documents are almost always just PDFs.
 We also get some metadata for the consultation itself, e.g. its title, starting and ending dates, and perhaps a short description.